mozilla-mobile/shared-docs/rfc/wallpapers_v2_network_improvements.md

 ## Summary

 The wallpapers feature was introduced on Android and iOS in v98 during Q1 2022.
-Due to late scope changes, a networking solution was quickly put together in allow for delivering wallpapers from a remote source.
+Due to late scope changes, a networking solution was quickly put together for delivering wallpapers from a remote source.
 As part of a larger set of improvements planned for Q3 2022, it is intended to revisit this implementation to create a more scalable version.

 ---

 ## Motivation

 The original version of the networking solution consisted of adding wallpaper image files to deeply nested directories which defined the properties of the wallpaper.
 For example, an Android wallpaper might be found at:
 ```
 <root>/mobile-wallpapers/android/<resolution>/<orientation>/<light/dark>/<wallpaper collection>/<wallpaper name>
 ```

 This directory structure was confusing and difficult to manage.
 Copying several versions of a file to different locations was painful, even when automated.
 Automation would require consistent file naming for each new set of wallpapers, which can be hard to guarantee.

 Additionally, downloads were started automatically during app startup if a wallpaper was missing.